yorkerlin/approxKLVB/README.md

 The following files are created based on the code, approxKL.m.
 <br>
-approxKLWithLBFGS.m (modified based on approxKL.m)
+approxKLWithLBFGS.m (modified, based on approxKL.m)
 <br>
-approxPiecesVB.m (modified based on approxKL.m)
+approxPiecesVB.m (modified, based on approxKL.m)
 <br>

-You can run the following examples using GPML 2.0 (is included in this repo)
+You can run the following examples using GPML 2.0 (included in this repo)
 <PRE>clear all<B><FONT COLOR="#663300">;</FONT></B> close all<B><FONT COLOR="#663300">;</FONT></B>

 x1<B><FONT COLOR="#663300">=[</FONT></B><FONT COLOR="#996600">0.8822936</FONT><B><FONT COLOR="#663300">